ExaWorks/job-api-spec/specification.md

 value represents unsetting the environment variable given by key.

-**cwd**

-The value of the `cwd` attribute is a string containing the absolute path to the current working directory to use when spawning the task.
+* **cwd**: The value of the `cwd` attribute is a string containing the absolute path to the current working directory to use when spawning the task.

-**job**

-The `job` attribute is an optional dictionary containing job metadata.
+* **job**: The `job` attribute is an optional dictionary containing job metadata.
 This metadata may be used for searching and filtering of jobs.
 Every value in the dictionary must be a string.
 The application is free to create keys of any name, however the following are reserved for special
 use:

-  - **name**

-    The name key contains the name of the job.
+      - **name**: The name key contains the name of the job.
 The default name of a job is the first argument of the command run by the user, or it can be set by the user to an arbitrary value.

 #### Version

 The version key SHALL contain the value 1.
-Larger versions are reserved for any potential expansions of or changes to the J/PSI jobspec.
+Larger versions are reserved for any potential expansions of or changes to the PSI/J JobSpec.

 ### Appendix B - Synchronous vs. Asynchronous API